stevapple/swiftbox/README.md

 ### Update `swiftbox`

-Will install the new version to the default location, not always self-update.
+Update to the latest version if `swiftbox` is installed in `/usr/bin`.

 ```shell
 $ swiftbox update